clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

 *There is now a newer OPAM website generator [opam-website](https://github.com/coq-io/opam-website).
 See the results on [coq.io/opam](http://coq.io/opam/).*

 ## Get started
-Install the [coq:io:system](https://github.com/coq-io/system) package with OPAM to enable the system effects.
+Install the [coq-io-system](https://github.com/coq-io/system) package with OPAM to enable the system effects.
 See [Use OPAM for Coq](http://coq-blog.clarus.me/use-opam-for-coq.html) to configure OPAM for Coq.

     opam repo add coq-released https://coq.inria.fr/opam/released
-    opam install coq:io:system
+    opam install coq-io-system

 Create an empty Coq project by adding the following files in a fresh directory: